 Sidebar Widget Signup Form Examples

-We thought we’d use ourselves as an example for this one.
+We’d use ourselves as an example for this one.
 We use a sidebar widget signup form on blog posts:

-While conversion rates aren’t as high for sidebar widgets, they pick up low hanging fruit on people who want to subscribe to your post but don’t know how.
+While conversion rates aren’t as high for sidebar widgets, they pick up low-hanging fruit on people who want to subscribe to your post but don’t know how.

 That’s because sometimes people close your optin campaigns (like a popup, for example) without signing up.